-I also encourage you to put a DEI paragraph in there as well.
-(When you go to the swipe file – see the link below – , you will see a paragraph for your consideration there.)
+I also encourage you to include a DEI paragraph.
+(When you go to the swipe file – see the link below – you will see a paragraph for your consideration there.)

 The value of the question is not seeing who can write the most moving answer – the value is in getting the applicant to pay attention to your values.

 3. Ask for a short video, using the prompt, "Tell us one thing you're most proud of, professionally — and most proud of, personally."

 Not only is this question a good conversation starter – most everyone is eager to talk about the things that they're most proud of – most candidates find it easy to speak about their proudest moments and are usually relaxed and open in the video.
 (Video applicant jitters are real – but usually aren't good indicators of whether a candidate is strong or not).

 Here's why the question is so helpful: It reveals what people value and their reasons for why they value it.
 It's a perfect a little window into their values without actually asking them, "Hey, please list your values."
 Is the way that they describe their proudest moment resonating with your values?
 Is what they value harmonious to what your team would value?
 It's a really great filtering tool.

 4. You can ask this same question during an interview.
 You may get a riff on the same answer, or you may get a different example.
 You can ask followup questions to dig deeper.
 It just helps you get more clear on the things that they value and why they value them.
 And just trust that the alignment or the non-alignment is going to begin to show itself during that conversation.

 This is the hiring funnel I recommend, whether you post to the "big boards" or not.
 Posting on your business' social and LinkedIn will tell the world that your business is growing (always a happy announcement) — and may attract folks with an affinity for your brand and/or your industry, which is a nice short-cut to finding a great hire.